Private Chartres Cathedral Tour

 The cathedral we see today was constructed in less than thirty years during the 13th C., a period of remarkable purity of Gothic style, which it embodies.
 It stands on a site where records indicate at least three previous cathedrals had stood.
 A sermon in glass and stone, the building is ornamented with over four thousand sculptures and houses one of the finest collections of 13th C. stained glass in all of Europe.
-It also is home to a relic said to be the cloak of the Virgin, is therefore a marian church, hence its name, Notre Dame de Chartres.
+It also is home to a relic said to be the cloak of the Virgin, and it is therefore a Marian church, hence its name, Notre Dame de Chartres.